heartbeatua/Pulse-Boilerplate/README.md

 # Pulse Boilerplate

-We've created this React based boilerplate during our research on Design System approach.
+We've created this React based boilerplate during our research on the Design System approach.
 It consists of modern tools and basic [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) structure.

 ## Features